 This section will be regularly updated during the semester.

-· Tutorial sessions will start on Nov.
+· First lecture will be given on Thu.
+Nov.
 5th.

 Please note that you need to sign up with us, and with HISPOS separately.
 The information is not passed automatically (either way).

 To register with us, please send an email to me within the first two weeks of the lecture.

 Recent progress in Geometric Modeling has been stimulated by numerous applications in engineering and multimedia.
 The purpose of the course is to give an introduction to classical and modern mathematical techniques employed in Geometric Modeling and to demonstrate how these techniques are useful across various fields, for instance, design, manufacturing, entertainment and multimedia.
 The course will also serve as a starting point for those students who wish to use Geometric Modeling concepts and ideas in their own research.
 Topics to be covered include shape interpolation and approximation with piecewise polynomial curves and surfaces, mesh processing, and multiresolution modeling.